QMIND-Team/LanguageWarmUp/README.md

 Warm up repo for the QMIND Language team.
 Let's do some NLP!

-This small project predicts the sentiment (positive or negative) of yelp reviews.
+This small project predicts the sentiment (positive or negative) of Yelp reviews.

 ## Team Members